AlekseyLevko/simple-crud-api/README.md

 3. To run the tests from the command line use next commands:

 - `"npm run start:test"` to start separate server for testing on 4000 port;
-- `"npm run test"` to run tests (when the server is running on port 4000).
+- `"npm run test"` in another terminal to run tests (when the server is running on port 4000).